Those who trust in the Lord are as Mount Zion, which cannot be moved but abides forever. (Psalm 125:1).

 At this time Zilpha needed to support herself and her daughter and pay all of their debts including funeral expenses.
 Zilpha went to work as a servant and put her daughter out to servitude as well.
 This nearly ruined Zilpha’s health, so she eventually started a school, which was greatly appreciated by the black people in their neighborhood.

-Zilpha was able to care for herself and her daughter in this way, but she wasn’t getting ahead with2Pet.
-1-10 the debts.
+Zilpha was able to care for herself and her daughter in this way, but she wasn’t getting ahead with the debts.
 Here “Satan bound me down for two years” and then she remembered her call to the ministry.
 She sought the Lord with prayer and decided to trust Him completely and step out in faith and pursue her calling.
 She put her daughter under the care of some relatives and set out to follow where the Lord led her.
 She believed that God would bless her and help her do what was right.

 (End Part 1.
 Part 2 next week.)